rootless-containers/usernetes/README.md

 Currently, Usernetes uses our patched version of Kubernetes.
 See [`./src/patches`](./src/patches).
 We are proposing our patches to the Kubernetes upstream.
 See [#42](https://github.com/rootless-containers/usernetes/issues/42) for the current status.

 Deployment shell scripts are in POC status.
-(It even lacks TLS setup - [#76](https://github.com/rootless-containers/usernetes/issues/76))

-See [Adoption](#adoption) for Usernetes-based Kubernetes distributions with TLS support.
+See [Adoption](#adoption) for Usernetes-based Kubernetes distributions.

 > **Note**
 >